Ayush-Warikoo/Pokemon-Recreation/README.md

 ### Enter battle and choose between fighting, running, switching your pokemon or capturing the opposing pokemon.
 ![](Screenshots/Battle_screenshot.png) </br></br>

-### Battle with pokemon you previously captured with unique animations for each move!
+### Play with pokemon you previously captured and try out every move to see all the unique animations!
 ![](Screenshots/Battle2_screenshot.png)